markomanninen/isopsephicalriddlespseudosibyllineoracles/chapter1/detect.md

 For a small explanation:
 [Aristophanes](https://en.wikipedia.org/wiki/Aristophanes) was a Greek comic playwright and a word expert of a kind.
-Mathematical texts are also filled with long compoud words for fractions for example.
+Mathematical texts are also filled with long compound words for fractions for example.

-### Highest isopsephy
+__Highest isopsephy__

 ```python
 # I'm collecting the plain text words from the already instantiated m variable